saltoricristiano/cosmix-uda/README.md

 ![teaser](assets/mix_teaser_complex.jpg)

 ## News :bell:
+- 3/2024: CoSMix SSDA code has been **RELEASED**!
-- 8/2023: CoSMix extension to one-shot SSDA has been accepted at T-PAMI!:fire: We will update the code soon!
-[Paper link](https://ieeexplore.ieee.org/document/10234713)
+- 8/2023: CoSMix extension to one-shot SSDA has been accepted at T-PAMI!:fire:  [Paper link](https://ieeexplore.ieee.org/document/10234713)
 - 12/2022: CoSMix leads the new SynLiDAR to SemanticKITTI [benchmark](https://paperswithcode.com/sota/3d-unsupervised-domain-adaptation-on-synlidar)! :rocket:
 - 7/2022: CoSMix code has been **RELEASED**!
 - 7/2022: CoSMix is accepted to ECCV 2022!:fire: Our work is the first using compositional mix between domains to allow adaptation in LiDAR segmentation!

 ## Installation
 The code has been tested with Docker (see Docker container below) with Python 3.8, CUDA 10.2/11.1, pytorch 1.8.0 and pytorch-lighting 1.4.1.
-Any other version may requireq to update the code for compatibility.
+Any other version may require to update the code for compatibility.

 ### Pip/Venv/Conda
 In your virtual environment follow [MinkowskiEnginge](https://github.com/NVIDIA/MinkowskiEngine).